TL;DR

 Runner-up

-In the 2026 landscape of Mac tools, ScreenFlow and OBS Studio are not direct competitors but rather leaders of two adjacent territories.
-ScreenFlow 11+ remains the gold standard for **asynchronous video creation**.
+In the 2026 world of Mac tools, ScreenFlow and OBS Studio are not direct competitors but rather leaders of two adjacent territories.
+ScreenFlow 10 remains the gold standard for **asynchronous video creation**.
 Its ability to record high-fidelity inputs and edit them in a dedicated, purpose-built timeline makes it indispensable for educators and marketers.
 It turns the chore of video editing into a fluid part of the recording process.
-OBS Studio 32+ is the champion of **synchronous video transmission**.
+OBS Studio 32.1 is the champion of **synchronous video transmission**.
 It is the engine that powers the live streaming world.
 If your goal is to 'Go Live,' OBS is the only serious choice.
 If your goal is to 'Publish Video,' ScreenFlow offers a polished workflow that OBS cannot match.

 Bottom Line: Buy ScreenFlow if you need to edit and polish tutorials; download OBS Studio if you need to stream live or want a free recorder with no editing features.